Wahojobs LogoWahojobs Logo

 The rapid advancement of AI also raised alarms about workers' ability to keep pace.
 There was a growing belief that current educational and vocational training systems might be ill-equipped to manage the dramatic changes in job requirements.

-Now, a year after ChatGPT's debut, we conducted a study to explore how job seeker behavior towards traditional remote roles has evolved, if at all.
-This research offers crucial insights for public discussions and media narratives on AI's influence on job-seeking behavior.
+A year after ChatGPT's debut, we conducted a study to explore how job seeker behavior towards traditional remote roles has evolved, if at all.
+Six months later, we've added a follow-up analysis comparing these trends, offering important insights for public discussions and media narratives on AI's influence on job-seeking behavior.

 Methodology